Problem solving is my passion

 Making life better by making things simple

 I believe that good design is like a spoon.
-It serves up the necessary content and, if it does the job well, no one notices.
+It serves up the necessary content and remains unmemorable if the job is done well.

 These case studies and articles walk through the process involved with successful efforts to clarify design and functionality.